reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

     ```
     >- Observe the returned scores from the endpoint evaluation.

-### The entire training pipeline is illustrated with this diagram
+### The entire training pipeline is illustrated in this diagram

 ![training_pipeline](images/training_pipeline.png)